dreemurrs-embedded/edk2-lavender/README.md

-Attempt to create a minimal EDK2 for Xiaomi Redmi Note 7.
+# EDK2 for Xiaomi Redmi Note 7.

-Based on zhuowei's port for Pixel3XL (https://github.com/Pixel3Dev/edk2-pixel3/).
+Based on fxsheep's port for Xiaomi Mi 6 (sagit) (https://github.com/fxsheep/edk2-sagit/).

 ## Status

-Boots to UEFI shell
+What works:
+- Display
+- UEFI Shell

+What does not work:
+- Clocks
+- eMMC (SdccDxe requires Clocks)
+...

 Anyway, if anyone is willing to help, please join our Discord server [DanctNIX](https://discord.gg/AvtdRJ3).